Embed video without YouTube ads or buffering. Try SmartVideo free →

 High Shutter Speed (Skinny Shutter)

-If you set your shutter to 1/200th or higher while shooting 24fps, you get zero motion blur.
-Every speck of dirt from an explosion is crisp; every punch in a fight scene feels jagged and visceral.
-This technique was famously used in the D-Day landing sequence of Saving Private Ryan to create a sense of chaos and panic.
+If you set your shutter to 1/200th or higher while shooting 24fps, you create what is known as a skinny shutter.
+This yields zero motion blur.
+Every speck of flying dirt from an explosion is crisp, and every punch in a fight scene feels jagged, visceral, and intense.

 Low Shutter Speed (Dragging Shutter)

-If you drop your shutter speed below your frame rate (e.g., 1/15th shutter at 24fps), the shutter stays open longer than a single frame duration.
-This creates a smeary, ghosting effect often used for dream sequences, drug trips, or disorientation scenes.
+If you drop your shutter speed below your frame rate (e.g., a 1/15th second shutter at 24fps), the shutter stays open longer than the duration of a single frame.
+This creates a dragging shutter.

 The Hidden Trap: Why Motion Blur Kills Compression